 You are welcome to purchase your own floral arrangements from the florist of your choice.
 St. Peter’s Flower Guild can also arrange for flowers, for a fee.

 Bulletins and Fees

-The Vicar or Parish Administrator will show you the wedding bulletin template.
+The Priest-in-Charge or Parish Administrator will show you the wedding bulletin template.
 The church will prepare copies of the bulletin for the congregation to follow the service.

 The fees associated with the wedding will be handled through the Parish Administrator and not the Priest-in-Charge.
 Please email the Parish Administrator to discuss this.
 The Parish Administrator will provide you with a list of our current fees.

 We hope you will consider St. Peter’s as a suitable venue for your wedding.
 Please be in touch for a discussion about this.
 It is best to do so as far in advance as possible.
 This is not only to avoid disappointment if your date is not available, but also allows time for appropriate marriage preparation, and for the Priest-in-Charge to get to know you.